 Scalp hair grows approximately six inches per year.
 Everyone’s hair grows differently, depending on age, weight, metabolism, hormones, ethnicity, medications, and other factors.
 All hair, though, goes through three distinct growth phases.
 These phases are the anagen, catagen, and telogen phases.
 Each is possible throughout the year and depends on personal factors such as age and nutrition

 The anagen phase is the active phase of hair growth.
-During this phase, cells in the hair root are rapidly dividing.
-New hairs are formed, pushing hairs that have stopped growing up and out of the follicle.
-Hair grows around one centimeter per twenty-eight days during the anagen phase, and scalp hair spends on average two to six years in this phase.
+During it, cells in the hair root rapidly divide.
+New hairs form, pushing those that have stopped growing up and out of the follicle.
+Hair grows around one centimeter per twenty-eight days during the anagen phase.
+Scalp hair can spend anywhere, on average, from two to six years in this phase.

 That duration also affects possible length.
 Those facing difficulty growing their hair very long typically have a shorter anagen phase.
 Hair on other parts of the body, such as the arms, legs, eyebrows, and eyelashes, have a short anagen phase lasting only about thirty to forty-five days.